getsnoopy/bch-zce/readme.md

 While the ZCE protocol could be extended to allow for immediate reuse of escrowed funds – e.g. by requiring later ZCE-secured transactions to also commit to public keys used in parent transactions – such schemes are significantly harder to reason about, add combinatorial complexity to validation (for both network nodes and payees), and would only offer slightly higher liquidity for most ZCE use cases.
 Instead, this proposal only allows ZCE-secured transactions to be funded using confirmed outputs or the change outputs of other ZCE-secured transactions.

-In practice, this limitation is both simple and unlikely to impact regular usage: up to half of the confirmed funds in a wallet can be used for any number of ZCE-secured transactions within a single block period (~10 minutes), and the other half always remains immediately spendable in non-ZCE-secured transactions.
+In practice, this limitation is both simple and unlikely to affect regular usage: up to half of the confirmed funds in a wallet can be used for any number of ZCE-secured transactions within a single block period (~10 minutes), and the other half always remains immediately spendable in non-ZCE-secured transactions.

 ## Areas for Research